kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 enabling them to treat GPUs across multiple machines as a single unified memory domain.
 For large-scale training, this means significantly faster node-to-node communication compared to standard network-based primitives and brings forth a new era of configurations that simply weren't practical before on Kubernetes.
+We are working closely with Kubernetes community to introduce first class support for Dynamic Resource Allocation (DRA) in TrainJobs.

 We look forward to introducing Automatic configuration of GPU requests for TrainJobs that will take the guesswork out of choosing the right resources.
 With intelligent methods guiding the